 You might prefer investing with a lump sum

 As convenient as it is to make bite-sized investments, many who are keen on investing may have sufficient funds set aside for investing and may prefer injecting a lump sum at the start to get the ball rolling.
-As such, other investment alternatives like robo-advisors may be more appealing for avid investors, especially when they boast higher returns.
+As such, other investment alternatives may be more appealing for avid investors, especially when they boast higher returns.

 Who should get SNACK-ing?